Quick Reference

 - protects data from interception and tampering during transmission

-Glossary Term Entry Location: Core Concepts - HTTPS
+Glossary Term Entry Location: Core Concepts, API Fundamentals - HTTPS

 HTTP status codes